- Figure shows the components of the Fallot tetralogy

 The tetralogy of Fallot’s symptoms varies depending on the degree of obstruction to blood flow from the right ventricle to the lungs.
 Signs and symptoms can include:

-- A bluish discoloration of the skin due to lack of oxygen in the blood (cyanosis)
+- A bluish discoloration of the skin caused by low levels of oxygen in the blood (cyanosis)

 - Shortness of breath and rapid breathing, especially while dieting or exercising